A Survey of RDF Stores & SPARQL Engines for Querying Knowledge Graphs: Join Processing

-Taking into account the various heuristics and statistics, the simplest strategy to try to find a good join ordering -- applied in various RDF stores (e.g.,~\cite{StockerSBKR08,MeimarisPMA17}) -- is to apply a greedy heuristic, starting with the triple pattern $t_1$ estimated to have the lowest cardinality, and joining it with the triple pattern $t_2$ with the next lowest cardinality; typically a constraint is added such that $t_n$ ($n > 1$) must have a variable in common with some triple pattern in $\{ t_1, \ldots, t_{n-1} \}$ to avoid costly Cartesian products.
+Taking into account such heuristics and statistics, the simplest strategy to try to find a good join ordering is to apply a greedy metaheuristic~\cite{StockerSBKR08,MeimarisPMA17}, starting with the triple pattern $t_1$ estimated to have the lowest cardinality, and joining it with the triple pattern $t_2$ with the next lowest cardinality; typically a constraint is added such that $t_n$ ($n > 1$) should have a variable in common with some triple pattern in $\{ t_1, \ldots, t_{n-1} \}$ to avoid costly Cartesian products.
 Aside from considering the cardinality of triple patterns, Meimaris and Papastefanatos~\cite{MeimarisP17} propose a distance-based planning, where pairs of triple patterns with more overlapping nodes and more similar cardinality estimates have lesser distance between them; the query planner then tries to group and join triple patterns with the smallest distances first in a greedy manner.
-Greedy strategies may not, however, always provide the best ordering (see, e.g., Figure~\ref{fig:wco}).
+Greedy strategies will not, however, always provide the best ordering corresponding to an optimal plan.

-More generally, reordering joins based on cost estimates is an optimization problem, where classical methods from the relational literature can be leveraged likewise for BGPs, including dynamic programming~\cite{SelingerACLP79} (used, e.g., by~\cite{10.5555/1785162.1785179,Neumann2010,Gubichev014}) and simulated annealing~\cite{Ioannidis87} (used, e.g., by~\cite{VidalRLMSP10}).
+More generally, reordering joins is an optimization problem, where classical methods from the relational literature can be leveraged likewise for BGPs, including dynamic programming~\cite{SelingerACLP79} (used, e.g., by~\cite{10.5555/1785162.1785179,Neumann2010,Gubichev014}) and simulated annealing~\cite{Ioannidis87} (used, e.g., by~\cite{VidalRLMSP10}).
 Other metaheuristics that have been applied for join reordering in BGPs include genetic algorithms~\cite{HogenboomMFK09} and ant colony systems~\cite{HogenboomFK13,KalayciKB15}.

-With respect to wco join algorithms, though the wco guarantee does not depend on the ordering of variables (any order will do), runtimes can vary for different orderings.
-Following the intuitive idea that starting with variables generating fewer results should help lower runtimes, Jena-LTJ~\cite{HRRSiswc19} uses similar selectivity-based heuristics to Jena~\cite{StockerSBKR08} in order to estimate the cardinality of individual variables, thereafter ordering variables per a greedy strategy that avoids Cartesian products.
-While specialized orderings for wco algorithms based on hypertree decompositions have been explored in the relational literature~\cite{AbergerLTNOR17}, to the best of our knowledge they have not yet been explored for BGPs.